dataengineeringpilipinas/datahub/docs/index.md

 # DEP Data Hub

 Welcome to the **Data Engineering Pilipinas (DEP) Data Hub**!
-Explore our community-contributed data projects and resources below.
+This community-driven platform hosts a variety of data projects and sources relevant to the Philippines.
+Explore our current offerings below.

 ## Projects